FAQs

 Why is there a dress code or uniform?

 The uniform imbues the school with an elevated tone and reinforces a sense of beauty and order on a daily basis.
 It is a visual symbol of the Hawthorn community and reinforces a sense of belonging.
 Both boys and girls are proud school ambassadors while wearing the school colors.
-In addition to elevating the tone of our schools, wearing a uniform affords students the opportunity to more readily develop a sense of dignified professionalism in their work.
+In addition to elevating the tone of our schools, wearing a uniform affords students the opportunity to more readily develop a sense of serious, dignified professionalism in their work.
 Many parents report that uniforms simplify family life by helping with budgeting and sustainability.

 What extracurricular activities are offered?